Q&A with Board Chair Pat Maddox

 Public safety also has been a major focus.
 Our residents and businesses are aware and engaged with our officers to ensure our community continues to be one of the safest areas in Houston.
-We spend over $800,000 annually on public safety.
+We spend almost $800,000 annually on public safety.

 In terms of beautification, the District continues to maintain and upgrade all our esplanades and intersection improvements throughout our area, including the beautiful new street lights on Gessner and quickly removing any graffiti that appears in our area.
 We expect to spend $1.2 million this year to keep the district beautifully maintained.

 Another major accomplishment has been brand awareness.
 Our business and economic development committee has worked very hard to put Spring Branch on the map and in the mind of everyone.
-The residential development has been booming for the last six years with our area having the most building permits issued from the city of Houston than any other area in Houston.
+The residential development has been booming for the last six years with our area having one of the highest number of building permits issued from the city of Houston than any other area in Houston.
 Clearly people have recognized what a great location and community it is to live in and raise a family.
 The great news is that we are seeing much needed new and desirable businesses move in and many more looking for a location in Spring Branch to take advantage of the many customers living here.

 Q: What are the board’s goals and priorities for 2020?

 Our Reimagining Long Point project is slowly but finally scheduled to begin this year.
 Unfortunately it was delayed because the City of Houston’s panel replacement project did not get finished on time.
 But, regardless of the delay, our public art project on Long Point is moving forward and will be installed starting in January with a dedication ceremony scheduled for Valentine’s Day!
-Watch for the announcement and invitation.

 Q: How do you envision SBMD in 2030?